If you’re new to online selling and keen to get off on the right foot, it’s imperative to choose the right software to kickstart your eCommerce store.

 Ready to publish?
 Once it comes to launching your store, you can count on high security and SSL compliance from Shopify.
 Hosting is also taken care of, and with their eCommerce prowess, you can be sure your site won’t suffer from downtimes.

-Website Editors – Winner: Webflow (If You Want to Get Really Creative)
+Website Editors and Customization Features – Winner: Webflow (If You Want to Get Really Creative)

 If you’re a visual person with a creative flair, Webflow’s visual editor wins all out — it’s definitely more sophisticated than Shopify’s.